 We have employed the services of a local company PASS Ltd (Physical Activity & Sports Specialists) and the coach working in St John’s is a fully qualified P.E teacher.
 We believe the expertise, drive and energy of the team from this company allows us to deliver a high quality P.E curriculum where the children are receiving excellent teaching.
-In addition and equally importantly, this company provides training for our teachers which, in turn, enables them to become more confident in the delivery of day to day aspects of PE.
+Through a series of observing the coach, team teaching and then being observed themselves, our teachers are receiving invaluable CPD which, in turn, enables them to become more confident in the delivery of the curriculum.
 This will ultimately impact the children through higher quality, sustainable PE teaching and ensure our offer to all children is fun, active and engaging.

-Please click on the tab above called 'Sport Premium - funding and impact' to see how we are spending the sport premium money for the academic year 2016-17.
+Please click on the tab above called 'Sport Premium - funding and impact' to see how we plan to spend our Sport Premium money for the academic year 2018-19.

-You can also click on the tab above called 'Curriculum Overview' to see which areas of the curriculum will be taught by specialist coaches this academic year.
-All classes in KS1 & 2 have the opportunity to work with two different coaches throughout the year.
-Working on both indoor and outdoor aspects of the curriculum.
+You can also click on the tab above called 'Curriculum Overview' to see which areas of the curriculum will be taught by specialist coaches this academic year alongside the class teacher.
+All classes in KS1 & 2 have the opportunity to work with our coach on both indoor and outdoor aspects of the curriculum